selfcustody/krux/README.md

 machine.reset()
 ```

-Now, with watchdog disabled, you can use the device normally.
+Now, with watchdog disabled, you can use debug the device normally.
 So no more automatic resets, and if you added any print statements to the code, they should appear whenever your code is reached.

 You can also drop into a live Python REPL at any point by issuing an interrupt with Ctrl-C: